refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 The `checkError` method of the `authProvider` was changed to `onError`.
 It now requires promises to be resolved in all cases, with a return type of `OnErrorResponse`.
 When resolving the promise, you must always include a `success` key, and in the case of a failure, an additional `error` key.

-The `useOnError` component no longer has default redirection, so you need to add the `redirectTo` property to the `onError` method’s return object.
+The `useOnError` component no longer has default redirection, so you need to add the `redirectTo` property to the `onError` method's return object.
 The component doesn't call the `logout` method by default either, so you need to add the `logout: true` property to the `onError` method's return object.

 ```diff
 const authProvider = {